bordenet/bordenet/COMPLETE-PORTFOLIO-ASSESSMENT.md

 **For Corporate Use**:
 - ✅ **Recommended**: RecipeArchive, secrets-in-source, apple-quartile-solver, pr-faq-validator
-- ⚠️ **With Caveats**: product-requirements-assistant, genesis
+- ⚠️ **With Caveats**: product-requirements-assistant, genesis, codebase-reviewer
-- ❌ **Not Recommended**: one-pager, codebase-reviewer, identity-deep-dive
+- ❌ **Not Recommended**: one-pager, identity-deep-dive

-**Overall Portfolio Quality**: Above average for personal projects, mixed for corporate use
+**Overall Portfolio Quality**: Strong for personal projects, good for corporate use with caveats

 ---